Lectures on Statistics in Theory: Prelude to Statistics in Practice: Frequentist (classical) hypothesis testing

 Note: If the alternative H$_1$ is not specified, then $\beta$ is not known and optimality cannot be well-defined.
 The test is then called a {\em goodness-of-fit} test of H$_0$, as discussed in Section~\ref{goodness}.

-There is tradeoff between Type I and Type II errors.
-Competing analysis algorithms (resulting in different test statistics) can be compared by looking at graphs of $\beta$ vs $\alpha$ at various $\mu$, and at graphs of $1-\beta$ vs $\mu$ at various $\alpha$ (power function).
-(See, e.g., Ref.~\cite{james2006}, pp.\ 258, 262.)
-This is similar to comparing b-tagging efficiency for signal and background.
-It is equivalent to the ROC curve used on other fields.
+There is a tradeoff between Type I and Type II errors.
+Typically, internal to the data analysis, there is a threshold on a test statistic $x$ that determines the tradeoff.
+This tradeoff, as well as competing analysis algorithms (resulting in different test statistics) can be compared by looking at graphs of the power $1-\beta$ vs $\alpha$ at various $\mu$, as in Fig.~\ref{figroc},